UKPLab/sentence-transformers/README.md

 ### English Pre-Trained Models
-In the following you find models that were trained on English data only.
+In the following you find selected models that were trained on English data only.
+For the full list of available models, see [SentenceTransformer Pretrained Models](https://docs.google.com/spreadsheets/d/14QplCdTCDwEmTqrn1LH4yrbKvdogK4oQvYO1K1aPR5M/edit?usp=sharing).
 See the next section for multi-lingual models.

 **Trained on NLI data**

 These models were trained on SNLI and MultiNLI dataset to create universal sentence embeddings.
 For more details, see: [nli-models.md](https://github.com/UKPLab/sentence-transformers/blob/master/docs/pretrained-models/nli-models.md).
 - **bert-base-nli-mean-tokens**: BERT-base model with mean-tokens pooling.
 Performance: STSbenchmark: 77.12
-- **bert-base-nli-max-tokens**: BERT-base with max-tokens pooling.
-Performance: STSbenchmark: 77.21
-- **bert-base-nli-cls-token**: BERT-base with cls token pooling.
-Performance: STSbenchmark: 76.30
 - **bert-large-nli-mean-tokens**: BERT-large with mean-tokens pooling.
 Performance: STSbenchmark: 79.19
-- **bert-large-nli-max-tokens**: BERT-large with max-tokens pooling.
-Performance: STSbenchmark: 78.41
-- **bert-large-nli-cls-token**: BERT-large with CLS token pooling.
-Performance: STSbenchmark: 78.29
 - **roberta-base-nli-mean-tokens**: RoBERTa-base with mean-tokens pooling.
 Performance: STSbenchmark: 77.49
 - **roberta-large-nli-mean-tokens**: RoBERTa-base with mean-tokens pooling.
 Performance: STSbenchmark: 78.69
 - **distilbert-base-nli-mean-tokens**: DistilBERT-base with mean-tokens pooling.
 Performance: STSbenchmark: 76.97